lkoolik/SPIDER_Validation/README.md

 * MATLAB Statistics and Machine Learning Toolbox

 #### Acknowledgments
-This script utilizes the `sigm_fit` function contributed to the MATLAB Central File Exchange by User R P. For more information about the `sigm_fit` function, see the File Exchange here: https://www.mathworks.com/matlabcentral/fileexchange/42641-sigm_fit.
+This script utilizes the `sigm_fit` function contributed to the MATLAB Central File Exchange by User R P. For more information about the `sigm_fit` function, see the [File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/42641-sigm_fit).

 ---